nabu-platform/triton/readme.md

 To add to the "something you have" (the certs), you can also add "something you know".
 This is not enforced by the Triton server, instead it is the password that is used to securely store your certificate, meaning it is entirely handled by the client.

+## Profiles

+You can use multiple profiles for your triton installation, this is mostly interesting when using the triton client though it can also be used on the triton server.

+The default profile is "triton-client" or "triton-server" depending on the mode.
+You can configure ``triton.profile`` or simply ``profile`` to choose a given profile.
+Each profile has its own public/private key meaning you can switch between identities by choosing a different profile.

+If there is no key yet for a given profile, one will be generated for your with a self signed certificate, you can manage the settings used in that certificate:

+- triton.name: the CN of the certificate, this defaults to the name of your computer unless specified otherwise
+- triton.organisation
+- triton.organisationalUnit
+- triton.locality
+- triton.state
+- triton.country

 # Folder Layout

 Triton needs a number of folders to operate, if you configure nothing, the defaults will be used.